-All testimonials used must be the genuine views of consumers.
+All testimonials used must be the genuine views of consumers; care should be taken in editing to ensure that the original meaning is not altered.
 Advertisers and their agents must not supply testimonials regarding their own products.

-Advertisers should note that quotation marks around a claim may be taken to imply that the claim is a testimonial, likewise, any copy that carries the name of a testimonee.
-However, testimonial-style advertisements are acceptable, provided it is very clear that it is not a genuine person.
+Advertisers should note that quotation marks around a claim may be taken to imply that the claim is a testimonial, likewise, any copy that carries an accompanying name.
+However, testimonial-style advertisements are acceptable, provided it is very clear that it is not a genuine testimonial from a real person.

-Care should be taken when using actors' photographs to avoid any implication that the actor is the testimonee, unless this is the case.
+Care should be taken when using actors' photographs to avoid any implication that the actor provided the testimonial, unless this is the case.